RagavKrishnaRamesh/AI-models-for-Lead-Qualification-PS-1-Project-/README.md

 ## Future Enhancements

 - Add more real-world ICP templates across sectors
-- Integrate with enrichment and CRM tools (e.g. HubSpot, Salesforce)
+- Integrate with enrichment and CRM tools
 - Support cross-validation and grid search for hyperparameter tuning
-- REST API wrapper for live ICP inference

 ## Authors